 “Frame your thoughts like this….. you won’t let yourself be enslaved by this any longer, no longer pulled like a puppet by every impulse, and you’ll stop complaining about the present fortune and dreading the future.” — Marcus Aurelius

 Conduct periodic checks on yourself.
 At regular intervals ask yourself, “Am I in control here?
-Or are my emotions winning?”
-You have the ability to control your emotions.
-Use it well.
+Or are my emotions getting the better of me?”

-9. Practice Having No Opinion
+9. Have No Opinion

 “We have the power to hold no opinion about a thing and not let it upset our state of mind — for things have no natural power to shape our judgments.” — Marcus Aurelius.